 One day in early May, we spotted a pair of black-necked stilts nesting near the boardwalk at Green Cay Nature Center in Boynton Beach.
 Stilts are common here, this time of year.
 They come here to breed, and to raise their young.

-We've seen nesting here before, pretty much every year in varying numbers.
+We've seen stilts nesting here before, pretty much every year in varying numbers.
 Sometimes a lot, sometimes few.
 But rarely so close to the boardwalk and so much in the open.

 Stilts are waders, shore birds.
 They nest on the ground, in mounds lined with vegetation barely above the water.
 It's a risky strategy.
 If the rainy season comes early, the nest could be flooded.
 And there's a long list of predators that have eggs on their menu, including raccoons, alligators, snakes, other birds and a whole lot more.